SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

 A backward chaining rule (aka Reduction) is typically used for calculations and looks like this:

+	priority: 20, [?Lap] => (ProveAll: updateRemainingLaps(?Lap))

+	updateRemainingLaps(?lap) <= remainingStintLaps(?lap, Fuel, ?fuelLaps), Set(Lap.Remaining.Fuel, ?fuelLaps)
+	updateRemainingLaps(?lap) <= remainingStintLaps(?lap, Driver, ?driverLaps), Set(Lap.Remaining.Stint, ?driverLaps)
+	updateRemainingLaps(?lap) <= !Lap.Remaining.Stint > !Lap.Remaining.Fuel, Set(Lap.Remaining.Stint, !Lap.Remaining.Fuel)
-	updateRemainingLaps(?lap) <=
+	updateRemainingLaps(?lap) <= !Lap.Remaining.Stint > !Lap.Remaining.Session, Set(Lap.Remaining.Stint, !Lap.Remaining.Session)

-		remainingStintLaps(?lap, ?stintLaps), remainingRaceLaps(?lap, ?raceLaps),
-		?stintLaps < ?raceLaps, Set(Lap.Remaining, ?stintLaps)
+	priority: -50, {All: [?Lap.Remaining.Fuel < ?Lap.Remaining.Session],
+						 [?Lap.Remaining.Fuel <= ?Session.Settings.Lap.PitstopWarning],
+						 [?Lap.Remaining.Session > 0]} =>
+			(Prove: lowFuelWarning(!Lap))

-	lowFuelWarning(?lap, ?remainingLaps) <= pitstopLap(?lap), !, fail
+	lowFuelWarning(?lap) <= recentPitstopLap(?lap), !, fail
+	lowFuelWarning(?lap) <= floor(!Lap.Remaining.Fuel, ?remainingLaps), lowFuelWarning(!Lap, ?remainingLaps)

-	lowFuelWarning(?lap, ?remainingLaps) <= Call(lowFuelWarning, ?remainingLaps)
+	lowFuelWarning(?lap, ?remainingLaps) <= lapRemainingFuel(?lap, ?remainingFuel), Call(lowFuelWarning, ?remainingFuel, ?remainingLaps)

-In this example, the rule *updateRemainingLaps* calculates the number of laps, which remains with the current amount of fuel.
-Or, as an alternative route, it might consider the remaining stint time of the current driver.
-The result is then updated in the memory as the *Lap.Remaining* fact, which might trigger other rules.
+In this quite complex example, the rule *updateRemainingLaps* calculates the number of laps, which remains with the current amount of fuel.
+Or, as an alternative route, it might consider the remaining stint time of the current driver or the remaining time of the session.
+The result is then updated in the memory as the different *Lap.Remaining....* facts, which might trigger other rules.
 One of these rules might then invoke *lowFuelWarning*, the second part of the example above.
-This rule calls the external function *lowFuelWarning*, which in the end let Jona call you and tell you, that you are running out of fuel.
+This rule calls the external function *lowFuelWarning*, if necessary, which in the end let Jona call you and tell you, that you are running out of fuel.
 As you can see by the first instance of the rule *lowFuelWarning*, this call is only issued, when the current lap (*?lap*) is not a lap, where the driver has pitted.

 You can find the rules of Jona in the file *Race Engineer.rules* which resides in the *Resources\Rules* folder in the installation folder of Simulator Controller.
 As always, you are able to overwrite this file by placing a (modified) copy in the *Simulator Controller\Rules* folder in your user *Documents* folder.
 This might be or might not be a good idea, depending on your programming skills in logical languages.
+As said, there is a complete developer reference available for the integrated rule engine in a [separate chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine).

 ### Interaction States